I have published a new book that is entitled

 caterpillar-like undulation.
 By the time the crest of the wave reached their

-car his father had the Digby rolling and the vehicle in gear.
+car, his father had the Digby rolling and the vehicle in gear.
 They drove the

 rest of the way to the Capitol in ten minutes.
 The glowing dome appeared ahead

-in the distance as they turned a corner onto a long straight boulevard and it
+in the distance as they turned a corner onto a long straight boulevard and it grew

-The sky was beginning to brighten and the overcast was now lit dark grey by the
+was beginning to brighten and the overcast was now lit dark grey by the

 invisible sunrise.
 The Capitol was illuminated by hundreds of lights.
 In